KxSystems/solace/README.md

 ```

 You should then find the resulting files in a newly created api dir, that should reside within the build directory.

+### Windows

+Building the interface from source requires Visual Studio

+Follow these steps for Visual Studio 15 (2017) and above:

+  1. Download the Solace C Messaging API ( https://solace.com/downloads/ ).
+  2. Set an environment variable `SOLACE_API_DIR` to the location of the unzipped Solace C API.
+  3. Run `cmake -G "Visual Studio 15 2017 Win64"`

+This will generate a visual studio build package.

 ## Running